Music of Slovakia

-The music of Slovakia has been influenced both by the county's native Slovak peoples and the music of neighbouring regions.
+The music of Slovakia has been influenced both by the country's native Slovak peoples and the music of neighbouring regions.
 Whilst there are traces of pre-historic musical instruments, the country has a rich heritage of folk music and mediaeval liturgical music, and from the 18th century onwards, in particular, musical life was influenced by that of Austria-Hungary.
 In the 19th century, composers such as Ján Levoslav Bella began to write romantic music with a Slovak character.
 In the twentieth century, there were a number of composers who identified with Slovak culture.
 After the fall of communism in 1989–90 the country also began to develop its own popular music scene in Western style.